CALL 619-485-6029

 How IOP is Similar to Other Therapies

-IOP shares some similarities with other forms of therapy, particularly in the types of treatment provided.
+IOP does share some similarities with other forms of therapy.
 Like PHP and inpatient therapy, IOP involves a combination of:

 • Individual therapy